OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 **Excused Downtime** means the time (measured in minutes) in any month during which the Hosting Platform is not available due to any of the following:

 1. A Force Majeure Event
-2. Failure of the Subscriber’s equipment
+2. Failure of the Subscriber's equipment
 3. Act or omission of the Subscriber
 4. Scheduled Maintenance as described below
-5. Region-wide failure at Amazon Web Services (“AWS”) (using the AWS service dashboard as indicator)
+5. Region-wide failure at Amazon Web Services ("AWS") (using the AWS service dashboard as indicator)

 Availability

 **Scheduled Maintenance**

 Cloudant will schedule maintenance to the Hosting Platform during non-peak usage hours.
-Any scheduled maintenance that may result in the Hosting Services being unavailable will be notified to Subscriber’s technical contact no less than 1 business day before the commencement of the maintenance unless maintenance is being conducted due to an emergency.
+Any scheduled maintenance that may result in the Hosting Services being unavailable will be notified to Subscriber's technical contact no less than 1 business day before the commencement of the maintenance unless maintenance is being conducted due to an emergency.

 **Emergency Maintenance**

 Cloudant may temporarily limit or suspend the availability of all or part of the Hosting Platform if it is necessary for reasons of public safety, security, maintenance of the Hosting Services, interoperability of services, data protection, or to perform work that is necessary for operational or technical reasons.
-If emergency maintenance is required as defined in this Section then Cloudant will notify Subscriber’s technical contact immediately upon commencement of the maintenance.
+If emergency maintenance is required as defined in this Section then Cloudant will notify Subscriber's technical contact immediately upon commencement of the maintenance.

 Availability Credits